-Over the years, I’ve attended six Spanish schools in four different countries, and spoken with dozens of other students about their experiences.
+Over the years, I’ve attended six Spanish schools in four countries and spoken with dozens of other students about their experiences.
 Here are my tips for choosing the best Spanish-language school.

 First, decide on location.
 Accent is an important consideration.
-Do you need Spanish skills for communicating with a particular community?
+Do you need Spanish skills to communicate with a particular community?
 If so, try to study as close as possible to their country of origin.

 Otherwise, it’s best to learn a clear, neutral Spanish that can be understood anywhere.
 Countries with a relatively neutral accent include Mexico, Guatemala, Colombia, Peru, and Ecuador.

 If you are considering a place with a distinctive accent like southern Spain or Argentina, the good news is that competent teachers will speak neutral Spanish in the classroom.